17 Rules for Giving Developmental Feedback

 15. Take Your Anger Temperature

-The giver of feedback has to do everything he or she can to deliver the message so the recipient gets it.
+The giver of developmental feedback has to do everything he or she can to deliver the message so the recipient gets it.
 The more confrontational or attacking the manner, the less likely the person will be open to receiving feedback because panic or resentment will set in.
 This does not mean being dishonest or indirect.
 However, if the coach is very angry, then that will be the predominant communication, not the issue itself.
-The anger will block the coach from listening or problem solving and prevent the receiver of the feedback from hearing and growing.
+The anger will block the coach from listening or problem solving and prevent the receiver of the developmental feedback from hearing and growing.

 16. The “Feedback Conversation:

-Since most people are not used to feedback, a coach would be wise to have a “feedback talk” to prepare people for developmental coaching.
+Since most people are not used to developmental feedback, a coach would be wise to have a “feedback talk” to prepare people for developmental coaching.
 The coach should discuss why and how he or she will be giving feedback.
 Most important, the coach should say he or she wants and needs feedback back!

 17. Be the Model

 You are the role model.
 During coaching sessions and day to day, it is important for you to be open to receiving feedback as well as to giving it.
 Be open and honest.
 Say the hard things that others won’t say.
-By your own example, you can teach people how to give and take feedback.
+By your own example, you can teach people how to give and take developmental feedback.

 Learn more about Richardson’s Sales Coaching solutions, please click here.